lorenzonotaro/lncpu/readme.md

 * [`lncpu-emu`](lncpu-emu) is a simple emulator for the lncpu written in C.

+* [`lnfsutils`](lnfsutils) is a utility program for working with the lnfs filesystem, a simple FS designed to work on the lncpu.

 * [`Programs`](Programs) contains some sample programs you can assemble and run on the lncpu as well as Notmon, a utility program strongly inspired in its functionality (and name) by Wozmon, made by Steve Wozniak for his Apple I.

 * [`extras`](extras) contains some additional tools, such as a VsCode extension for lnasm.